 - 2 cups nacho flavor Doritos (broken – about 80 grams)

-- optional: jalapenos, sour cream, cilantro, salsa, etc, for topping.
+- optional: jalapenos, sour cream, cilantro, salsa, red onion, green onions, lime wedges, pico de gallo, black olives, etc, for topping.

 - Brown ground beef in a large skillet over medium-high heat.
 Drain grease if necessary (using paper towels to soak it up works great!) and stir in beans and taco seasoning.
 Remove from the heat to cool.